 Family protocol in Spain

-At UR Global, as experts in tax legal advice, we understand “family protocol” as the commitment or agreement drafted by the partners of the current property, linked by family ties or not, in order to ensure the proper functioning of the company both now and in future generations, thus ensuring business continuity.
+At UR Global, as experts in tax legal advicewe understand “family protocols” as the commitment or agreement drafted by the current ownership partners, linked by family or non-family ties, in order to ensure the correct functioning of the of the company both now and in future generations, thus guaranteeing business continuity.

-The family protocol regulates the unity and dedication of the members of the current property, also establishing consensual rules of the game in which the owners even commit, in some cases, to increase the business assets in order to bequeath them in optimal conditions to the next generations.
+The family protocol regulates the unity and dedication of the members of the current ownership, also establishing consensual rules of the game in which the owners even commit themselves, in some cases, to increase the business assets in order to bequeath them in optimal conditions to the next generations.

 At the beginning of a company’s life, decisions tend to be simpler because there is a small group of partners aligned on objectives.
-However, as the years go by, with shares being held in a more dispersed way among the new generations, governance becomes more complicated.
+However, as the years go by, with a more dispersed shareholding among new generations, governance becomes more complicated.

-If you find yourself in this situation, do not hesitate to contact our experts to carry out a company consultation where we will establish a family protocol.
+If you find yourself in this situation, do not hesitate to contact our experts to carry out a company consultancy where we will establish a family protocol.

-With the creation of the family protocol, a number of rules will be established that will guarantee the continuity of the business and will also define the commitment, relationship and coexistence between the shareholders themselves and the environment.
+With the creation of family protocols, a number of rules will be established that will guarantee the continuity of the business and will also define the commitment, relationship and coexistence between the shareholders themselves and the environment.

 With tax legal advice, the aim is to professionalize the business and its management, as well as to plan for the future.